alimst/mesh_generation/README.md

 # Mesh Generation Project
 ## Summary ##
+Thanks for your time to visit my Github page :)

-This program does the following in order:
+Below is the summary of what the "make_mesh.cpp" program does in order:
 1. Read a list of 3D points from the input text file.
 The points are assumed to be obtained as the result of a non-uniform sampling from a grayscale image.
 2. Generate the 2D Delaunay triangulation from the (x,y) coordinates of the input points.
 3. Rasterize the mesh to integer grid points and write the reconstructed image to the output file.